Pay My Dues

 The ACC recommends you review the ACC’s Guidelines for Discretionary Fund Usage and your synagogue’s policies before deciding to use discretionary funds for the payment of your ACC dues.
 Donations via your discretionary fund are always welcome.

-Please return funds for your dues payment and any donations to the ACC office or make your payment on our website.
+Please return funds for your dues payment and any donations in the enclosed self-addressed envelope or make your payment through credit card or electronic check (ACH) payment on our website.
 If you have any questions regarding this invoice, please feel free to contact me.
-An explanation of Friends of Transcontinental Music and the ARZA Clergy Membership can be found below.
+An explanation of Friends of Transcontinental Music and the ARZA Clergy Membership can be found on the back of this page.

 Thank you for your membership in the American Conference of Cantors!
 You are a valued member of our community.
 May you be inscribed for a healthy and sweet year!